Patrick O'Donnell (Irish politician)

 Patrick A. O'Donnell (21 August 1907 – 4 October 1970) was an Irish Fine Gael politician and Teachta Dála (TD) for over twenty years.

 He was born on 21 August 1907 in County Meath to James F. O'Donnell, a hotelier, of Burtonport, County Donegal, and Bridget O'Donnell (née McDonnell).
 Raised in Burtonport, O'Donnell was educated at national schools in Meenmore and Meenamara, and at St Eunan's College in Letterkenny.

 He studied for a time at University College Dublin, and qualified as a solicitor in 1930, serving his apprenticeship with a firm in Ballybofey, County Donegal.
 He established his own practice in Dungloe, which became one of the largest and most successful in Ireland, with extensive business throughout counties Donegal, Sligo, and Leitrim.

-While Minister for Local Government, attended the St Eunan's College Golden Jubilee there in September 1956.
+While serving as Minister for Local Government, he attended the St Eunan's College Golden Jubilee in September 1956.
 He was a member of Donegal County Council from 1959 to 1970.

 He was first elected to Dáil Éireann on 16 November 1949 for the Donegal West constituency, in a by-election caused by the death of Fianna Fáil TD Brian Brady.
 He was re-elected at the 1951 general election and retained his Dáil seat until his death in 1970.
 O'Donnell was also a member of cabinet, serving as Minister for Local Government in the Second Inter-Party Government under Taoiseach John A. Costello.
 He was the first Donegal deputy ever to serve in cabinet.

+O'Donnell dies on 4 October 1970, at the age of 63.